‘No greater moral crime’: Tucker Carlson calls for Sen. Richard Burr’s resignation

 One of Fox News Channel’s flagship primetime hosts called for a Republican senator to resign over claims that the lawmaker dumped stocks on the eve of the coronavirus hitting the U.S. with full force.

-Tucker Carlson commented on Thursday’s show about a story earlier in the day from National Public Radio that said that Sen. Richard Burr of North Carolina sold between $628,000 and $1.72 million of his holdings on Feb.
+Tucker Carlson commented on Thursday’s show about a story earlier in the day from Pro Publica that said that Sen. Richard Burr of North Carolina sold between $628,000 and $1.72 million of his holdings on Feb.
 13 in 33 separate transactions.

-Mr. Burr, who denounced the NPR story on Twitter, made the stock sales shortly after giving a dire speech about the potential damage the coronavirus could do to the U.S. economy.
+Mr. Burr made the stock sales shortly before giving a dire speech about the potential damage the coronavirus could do to the U.S. economy and American society, prompting accusations of insider trading.

 “He dumped his shares in hotel stocks so he wouldn’t lose money and then he stayed silent,” Mr. Carlson said of Mr. Burr, who is co-chairman of the Senate intelligence committee.
 “He had inside information about what could happen … which is now happening.”